live AQI index

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Mashhad air is currently 2 times above the WHO annual air quality guideline value
+PM2.5 concentration in Mashhad is currently 2.6 times the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|